Carreau/phd-dissertation/parts/part2.rst

     Software interface responsible for controlling the optical tweezer.
 Sample image showing 2 polystyrene beads and a single trap (A, white cross) holding one bead.
     Cursors (B,C) are available to displace the optical trap(s).
-Cursors can control the position of the stage is X (D), Y (E, blue) and Z (E,red).
+Cursors can control the position of the stage: X (D), Y (E, blue) and Z (E,red).
-    The blue rectangle highlights the slider that allows to control the trap power.
-The red rectangle highlights the area where the different parameters of the experiment can be set (approach speed, resting time at closest point).
+    The blue rectangle highlights the slider that allows the control of the traps power.
+The red rectangle highlights the area where the different parameters of the experiment can be set (approach speed and resting time at closest point).
 3 indicators at the bottom of the screen indicate the voltage on the QPD.

-The operator then captures one probe-bead and one actin-bead in each of the traps.
-Both types of beads can be recognized using fluorescent microscopy, as actin-beads are promptly cover with a fluorescent actin which  can clearly be distinguished from the probe bead that remains dark.
+The operator then captures one probe-bead and one actin-bead in each trap.
+Both types of beads can be recognized using fluorescent microscopy, as actin-beads, promptly covered with a fluorescent actin, can clearly be distinguished from the probe-beads, which remain dark.
-In the case where two identical beads are trapped one of the two traps can selectively be disabled or decreased in stiffness, letting the bead escape from  the trap, and the procedure can be repeated.
+If two identical beads are trapped, one of the two traps can selectively be disabled or decreased in stiffness, letting the bead escape from it , and the procedure can be repeated.

-The operator will then move the two traps roughly one micrometer in each direction to check that the two beads are effectively trapped in the tweezer and that no external forces act on the beads.
+The operator will then roughly move the two traps one micrometer in each direction, to check that the two beads are effectively trapped in the tweezer and that no external forces act on the beads.

 ..
-Finally the operator verify that the two trap are aligned along one of the
+Finally the operator verifies that the two traps are aligned along one of the
-.. principal axis of the AODs to avoid the "ghost trap" phenomenon.
+.. principal axis of the AODs, to avoid the "ghost trap" phenomenon.

-For practical reasons, the traps are aligned along one of the principles axis of the AOD before starting the indentation experiments.
+For practical reasons, the traps are aligned along one of the principal axis of the AOD, before starting the indentation experiments.

 Indentations
 ============
 ..
 3

-The operator sets the parameters of the experiment in the software:
+The operator sets the experiment parameters in the software:

     - Average bead radius,
     - Approach/Retraction Speed.
     - Resting Time
     - Laser Power

-For each pair of actin/probe bead, the initial minimum approach distance of the traps is set to 5 to 8 µm before a single indentation cycle is done.
+For each pair of actin/probe beads, the initial minimum approach distance of the traps is set to 5 to 8 µm, before doing a single indentation cycle.
 If the maximum measured force between the two beads is not higher than 8 to 10 pN, the minimum approach distance is reduced by 0.25 to 1 µm and the procedure repeated.
-Once the maximum force measured is in the 10-15pN range the right distance is found and up to 10 automatic force-indentation experiments are performed (:num:`Fig #bead-move`) .
-Before each indentation the software automatically does a "scan" of each bead to ensure correct calibration.
-An indentation cycle has the following step:
+Once the maximum force measured is in the 10-15pN range, the right distance is found and up to 10 automatic force-indentation experiments are performed (:num:`Fig #bead-move`) .
+Before each indentation, the software automatically does a "scan" of each bead, to ensure correct calibration.
+An indentation cycle has the following steps :

     - Probe trap is approaching the actin-bead at constant speed until the minimal approach distance has been reached.
-    - At the minimal distance the traps remain stationary for the predefined (typical 3 seconds) resting time.
+    - At the minimal distance, the traps remain stationary for the predefined (typically 3 seconds) resting time.
     - Probe trap returns to its initial position at constant speed.
     - Cycle is repeated as many times as set.

-During this cycle the deflection of the laser induced by the probe-bead and actin-bead are recored by the QPD.
+During this cycle, the deflection of the laser induced by both probe-bead and actin-bead are recorded by the QPD.

-After an indentation cycle is finished the experimenter can try to perform the indentation on the actin-bead from another direction, or release the actin-bead proceeding to a new one.
+After an indentation cycle is finished, the experimenter can try to perform the indentation on the actin-bead from another direction, or release the actin-bead, proceeding to a new one.

-In the case where the indented actin network shows signs of inhomogeneity or symmetry breaking, the experiments are stopped and not taken into account for further analysis.
+In case the indented actin network shows signs of inhomogeneity or symmetry breaking, the experiments are stopped and not taken into account for further analysis.

-The date and time of each indentation cycle is recorded to extract the time of polymerisation for each sample.
+The date and time of each indentation cycle is recorded, to extract the time of polymerisation for each sample.

 .. _bead-move: